historic-trails/website/sites/lewis-jones-house.md

 ## Who Was Lewis Jones?

 Lewis Jones was, first and foremost, a successful entrepreneur.
 He was a wagonmaker, trader, and merchant that also backed other traders on the Santa Fe trail; he also owned the Nebraska House Hotel (also in Independence.[^SFNH92] Jones did more than just conduct business.
 He was appointed a Justice of the County Court in 1831; he also founded the West Fork Baptist Church in December of 1842.[^NPS06]

 Lewis Jones married Elizabeth Jones on January 6, 1820.[^NPS07] The couple had six children: Mary Jane Todd, Greenup C. Jones, Nancy C. Moore and Sally McClanahan, Melinda Caroline Spratt, and Clorissa Jones.[^NPS08] They lived in Independence until 1857 when they moved to Fremont, Colorado where Lewis was a rancher.[^NPS09]

-[^SFNH92]: Santa Fe Nation Historic Trail Comprehensive managment and use plan, 92.
+[^SFNH92]: National Park Service, 92
-[^NPS06]: NPS, 6.
+[^NPS06]: Edwards and Cummer, 6
-[^NPS07]: NPS, 6.
+[^NPS07]: Edwards and Cummer, 6
-[^NPS08]: NPS, 6.
+[^NPS08]: Edwards and Cummer, 6
-[^NPS09]: NPS, 6
+[^NPS09]: Edwards and Cummer, 6

 ## Independence and Trade in the American West